GituMbugua/bus-board/README.md

 10. Run `./manage.py runserver` or `python3.6 manage.py runserver` to run the application

 ### Africas Talking API
-1. Visit [this](https://account.africastalking.com/auth/register) site and register
+1. Visit [this](https://account.africastalking.com/auth/register) site and register a new account or log into your Africas Talking account
 2. Click **Go to Sandbox App** button
 3. Click **Settings** on the side bar menu and click **API Key**
 4. Enter **your password** in the form field